day8/re-frame/docs/WIP/CodeWalkthrough.md

 ### Data Schema

-Generally, I'd strongly recommended you write a quality schema for your application state (the data stored in `app-db`).
+Now, normally, I'd strongly recommended you write a quality schema for your application state (the data stored in `app-db`).
 But, here, to minimise cognitive load, we'll cut that corner.

-But we can't cut it completely.
+But ... we can't cut it completely.
 You'll still need an informal description ... for this app `app-db` will contain a two-key map like this:
 ```cljs